PASTAplus/PEP/peps/pep-9.md

 #### Principal Owner and Access Matrix Migration for Data Package Resources

 For each data package, an entry in the **AuthZ** ACR registry for every data package resource, including the data package itself, will be required for the principal owner.
-This should be followed by migrating corresponding entries for each data package resource found in the `access_matrix` database table to the **AuthZ** ACR registry.
-(Note that data packages that are not represented in the `access_matrix` imply a full embargo of the data package exists and all access privileges, other than the owner, are denied.)
+This should be followed by migrating corresponding entries of each data package resource found in the `access_matrix` database table to the **AuthZ** ACR registry.
+(Note that data packages that are not represented in the `access_matrix` imply a full embargo of the data package exists and all access privileges, other than for the owner, are denied.)

 1. An **AuthZ** `access_matrix` database table (see *AuthZ Access Control Rule Registry* [above](https://github.com/PASTAplus/PEP/blob/main/peps/pep-9.md#authz-access-control-rule-registry)).
 2.